mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 reconstruction of the original, error-free data.
 2. SpaceWire - spacecraft communication network.
 SpaceWire covers two (physical and data-link) of the seven layers of the OSI model for communications.
+3. LPDDR - Low-Power Double Data Rate.
+It is a type of synchronous dynamic random-access memory that consumes less power and is targeted for mobile computers and devices such as mobile phones.
+Older variants are also known as mDDR (mobile-DDR).
+LPDDR technology standards are developed independently of DDR standards.
+In contrast with standard SDRAM, used in stationary devices and laptops and usually connected over a 64-bit wide memory bus, LPDDR also permits 16- or 32-bit wide channels.